timoreic/beefy-robot-simulator/README.md

 ## Commands

+> Edit the commands.txt file to change Beefy Robots behaviour.
+Every line should contain only one of the following commands.

 #### `PLACE X,Y,F MOVE`

 PLACE will put Beefy on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST.
 The origin (0,0) can be considered to be the SOUTH WEST most corner. - The first valid command to Beefy is a PLACE command, after that, any sequence of commands may be issued, in any order, including another PLACE command.
 The application should discard all commands in the sequence until a valid PLACE command has been executed.